Jim-JMCD/TestFileCreate_for_ARM_aarch64/README.md

 # TestFilesCreate_for_ARM_aarch64
-This only contains the ARM executable - For all information go to the X86-64 verion [TestFilesCreate](https://github.com/Jim-JMCD/TestFilesCreate)
+This only contains the ARM executable - For all information go to the X86-64 version [TestFilesCreate](https://github.com/Jim-JMCD/TestFilesCreate)

+This requires a Linux bash environment to run.
+Will run in Microsoft WSL2, TrestFilesCreate will not run in MSYS2, Gitbash and Cygwin environmants

 __$ md5sum TestFilesCreate__